Ghazi I

 In 1935 Ghazi made a state visit to SNORist Russia.
 He met personally Aleksandr Kolchak and was well impressed with the achievements made in Russia by SNORist powers.
 Ghazi decided to adapt SNORism to arab reality and returned with Russian advisors who will help him to build SNORism in Iraaq.
 In Hijaaz the power would stay traditionalistic, tribal and quite theocratic as before due to the Hashemite popularity established for a long time.
 In Iraaq things were different as for local common people the Hashemite were foreign occupiers.

-Ghazi surrounded himself by loyal military and sunni clerics and soon a single political party was founded in Iraaq, the Ba’ath (Renaissance), which would also be the local name of the new iraaqi ideology.
-Elsewhere it would be known as arab SNORism.
-As the Russian SNOR it was ardently nationalist (but not pan-arabist) and connected to religion, in this case Islam, notably to Sunni sect as the Hashemite followed that tendency.
+Ghazi surrounded himself by loyal military and Sunni clerics and soon a single political party was founded in Iraaq, the Ba’ath (Renaissance), which would also be the local name of the new iraaqi ideology.
+Elsewhere it would be known as Arab SNORism.
+As the Russian SNOR it was ardently nationalist and connected to religion, in this case Islam, notably to Sunni sect as the Hashemite followed that tendency.
 Although most of iraaqi population was Shiite the power stayed under the Sunni minority hands and Sunni sect was considered as "the true historical faith in Iraaq" but the Shiite were respected even if they usually were apart from political power decisions.
-Islam and arab language were considered as vital constituents of iraaqi national spirit and they were much promoted by propaganda and the growing iraaqi educational system.
-Propaganda also promoted a cult of personality around the king.
+Islam and the Arab language were considered as vital constituents of Iraaqi national spirit and they were greatly promoted by propaganda and the growing Iraaqi educational system.
+Propaganda also promoted a cult of personality centered around the king.
+Ghazi I took his father’s dream of a Hashemite Caliphate and made it evolve and modernized it providing the ideal with modern political structures replacing the initial plan for a traditionalist absolute monarchy.

-Ba’ath saw on colonial influences, communist and pan-arabic (Pan-Arabism was turning to secular and socialist then) enemies and their followers were much violently persecuted and some sources consider that these persecutions caused 50 000 dead at least.
+Ba’ath saw colonial influences and Communism as their enemies and their followers were violently persecuted and some sources consider that these persecutions caused 50,000 deaths at least.

 During these times the administration of Hijaaz tended to be a bit neglected.

-Propaganda was widely used and Babylon was partially rebuilt (not exactly with historical rigor) to host the Ba’ath National Congress, in 1936.
-A famous Russian propaganda film maker (Sergei Tarkovsky) went to Iraaq to make the congress movie which is still today considered a master piece of propagandistic cinema.
+Propaganda was widely used and Babylon was partially rebuilt (not exactly with historical rigor) to host the Ba’ath National Congress of 1936.
+A famous Russian propaganda film maker (Sergei Tarkovsky) went to Iraaq to make a movie about the Congress and this film is still today considered a master piece of propagandistic cinema.

-Due to the approaching to Grossartige Allianz countries (Holy Roman Empire and Russia) the Federated Kingdoms started to be worried about having a possible enemy in the Middle East which could attack their interests in the region, notably the oil supplies and protectorates.
-Also Ghazi was keeping quite an anti-colonialist rhetoric and shown interest on taking by force in future countries as Kuwayt (according to him part of historical Iraaq), Saudi Arabia (a threat to Mecca and Hijaaz in general) and the Thousand Emirates.
+Due to the approaching of Grossartige Allianz countries (Holy Roman Empire and Russia), the Federated Kingdoms started to be worried about having a possible enemy in the Middle East which could attack their interests in the region, notably the oil supplies and protectorates.
+Ghazi was also keeping quite an anti-colonialist rhetoric and showed an interest in taking future countries as Kuwayt (according to him part of historical Iraaq), Saudi Arabia (a threat to Mecca and Hijaaz in general) and the Thousand Emirates by force.

 Ghazi’s death

-On the 4th April 1939 king Ghazi I died on an airship crash while he was landing at Faisal I Royal Aerodrome, in Baghdaad.
+On 4 April 1939 King Ghazi I died in an airship crash while he was landing at Faisal I Royal Aerodrome in Baghdaad.
 Some say that before the crash there was an explosion but this was never confirmed.
-Although Ghazi had plenty of possible enemies (the Saudi royal family, Ibrahim bin Hussayn, european governments from the Allied Powers or even other princes from the Hashemite royal family) this stays until our days as an unsolved mystery.
-Ghazi was the first arab head of state dieing in a air crash and his death surrounded him in a local myth although at first also exploited in SNORist Russia as the killing of a martyr but as russian influence over Middle East wasn't much great this exploitation was soon forgotten.
-Among Iraaqis he became as a symbol of Arab nationalism who fought against foreign intervention over their country and his brutality was forgotten during the following regency which was much more brutal.
-For many he is still remembered as a great leader who died young because of his ideals and in post-Saddaam Hussayn Iraaq he became an inspiration for local nationalist political parties who saw on King Ghazi I a reformer and someone who did much for iraaqi progress (although he wasn't iraaqi but hijaazi).
-Did he died of accident or was killed?
+Although Ghazi had plenty of possible enemies (the Saudi royal family, Ibrahim bin Hussayn, European governments from the Allied Powers or even other princes from the Hashemite royal family) this remains until an unsolved mystery until the present.
+Ghazi was the first Arab head of state dying in an air crash.
+His death surrounded him in a local myth, at first exploited in SNORist Russia as the killing of a martyr.
+However, as Russian influence over the Middle East was not great, this exploitation was soon forgotten.
+Among Iraaqis he became a symbol of Arab nationalism which fought against foreign intervention over their countries and his brutality was forgotten during the following regency which was even more brutal.
+For many he is still remembered as a great leader who died young because of his ideals and, in post-Saddaam Hussayn Iraaq, he became an inspiration for local nationalist political parties who saw an King Ghazi I a reformer and someone who did much for Iraaqi progress (although he was not Iraaqi but Hijaazi).
+Was his death accidental or was he murdered?
 Such is still much debated in Iraaq but outside Ghazi stays almost unknown.

-His four years old son, Faisal, succeeded him as king Faisal II but regency was made by Ghazi’s uncle, Ibrahim bin Hussayn, who during next years dismantled the Ba’ath and turned Iraaq back to the Federated Kingdoms sympathy.
+His four-year-old son, Faisal, succeeded him as King Faisal II under the regency of Ghazi’s uncle, Ibrahim bin Hussayn who, during the following years dismantled the Ba’ath and turned Iraaq back to the Federated Kingdoms' sympathy.